 A dark in the fog

-Fog lay heavy on the old forest.
+A fog lay heavy on the old forest.
 It was midnight and the yellow wagon creaked and groaned as it inched along the rutted road.
-Light came from just a few places: the candle in the cast iron lantern that hung at the front of the wagon, the orange and red ember glow of Phoenix’s feathers, and the fireflies that flashed for a second in the fog and then vanished.
-Cricket looked out from his little window at the front of the wagon, and he pulled his coat and rainbow-colored scarf tighter around him as the cold of the night settled in.
+Light came from just a few places: the candle in the cast iron lantern hanging at the front of the wagon, the orange and red ember glow of Phoenix’s feathers, and the fireflies that flashed for a second in the fog and then vanished.
+Cricket looked out from his little window at the front of the wagon, and he pulled his tweed coat and rainbow-colored scarf tighter around him as the cold of the night set in.
 Cricket glanced over his shoulder and caught a glimpse of the outline of the sword that spoke to them in their dreams.

 The lantern creaked as it swung, and Cricket looked back into the night.

-Then their copper-colored horse, Charles, stopped suddenly.
-The yellow wagon shuddered as it came to a halt.
+Then their copper-colored horse, Charles, stopped abruptly, and the yellow wagon shuddered as it came to a halt.

-“What in the blazes – ” said Cricket.
+‘What in the blazes – ‘ chirped Cricket.

 There was no sound, and the lantern light stretched into the fog only a few feet.
-But Cricket could now feel, in the way that the body knows before the mind does when terror is close, that something now stood very close to them.
+But Cricket could feel, in the way that the body knows before the mind does when terror is near, that something now stood very close.
 In the yellow lantern light Cricket saw a patch in the fog that was as dark as dark can be, and as soon as he saw it there came a voice, which was almost a whisper.

-“I know what it is you carry, and to whom you carry it.”
+‘I know what it is you carry, and for whom you carry it.’
 The voice sliced the air like a knife made of ice.

 Then a slow, raspy chuckle.